Disclosure Fact Checked

 Before choosing a provider, you need to ensure that the stock trading app gives you access to your desired market.
 For example, some platforms only allow you to buy US stocks, while others offer dozens of exchanges.

-You also need to clarify whether you are buying and selling actual stocks, or trading CFDs.
+You also need to clarify whether you are buying and selling actual stocks or trading CFDs.
 The former means that you own the shares outright, while the latter means you are simply speculating on the future price of the stock.

 Fees